 Director of Regeneration, Hadley Property Group

-A highly experienced and enthusiastic specialist in development, regeneration, Steve has operated in client and consultant management, and led delivery teams on a wide variety of mixed-use regeneration schemes.
+A highly experienced and enthusiastic specialist in development and regeneration, Steve has operated in client and consultant management, and led delivery teams on a wide variety of mixed-use regeneration schemes.
 He joined Hadley in 2015 after leading a number of major private/public partnership projects across the capital.
-From 2008 – 2012, he served as Director of Land & Development at the London Development Agency, leading the team responsible for the 2,000-acre, £600m land portfolio; this included the specialist team responsible for concluding the land purchase in Stratford’s Olympic Park.
+From 2008 – 2012 Steve served as Director of Land & Development at the London Development Agency, leading the team responsible for the 2,000-acre, £600m land portfolio; this included the specialist team responsible for concluding the land purchase in Stratford’s Olympic Park.
 As part of the ‘Urban Communities Development’ team at Land Securities, Steve also led urban extension projects across the south east.
 This included the Ebbsfleet International Eurostar station, Harlow North and the White City masterplan.